fest-research/deep-coin-demo/README.md

 python demo.py --modeldir=./data/models/<model_name> --weights=<weights_filename>.hdf5
 ```

-A live feed from the camera will be processed frame by frame by che selected classifier and the frames will be classified as either "containing a coint" or "not containing a coin" on the fly.
+A live feed from the camera will be processed frame by frame by the selected classifier and the frames will be classified as either "containing a coin" or "not containing a coin" on the fly.

 #### Data management
 In order to train the model, attention should be paid to the structure of the `data` folder: